 To work out whether to pay a final instalment for a trip or not, or postpone, you need to think about the following things:

 - What’s your insurer’s position on the situation?
 Check if it’s changed during the coronavirus pandemic and what they’re saying about any exclusions.
 Will they consider it as disinclination to travel if you choose not to go or will they continue to pay out?

 - When is your trip?
-If it’s between now and July, then it’s likely to be cancelled and you could start an insurance claim without paying anything further.
-If it’s after this, then speak to your insurer about the options - whether that’s postponing, rescheduling or cancelling
+Speak to your insurer about the options - whether that’s postponing, rescheduling or cancelling.

 - What impact will this decision have on the trip attendees and how you will you manage changes in numbers if people aren’t able to come anymore – will you replace them?
 Can you offer refunds?

 - Have you updated parents?
 It may seem obvious but it’s good to be upfront with parents about the situation, as they might be worried too.